Insulin pumps

 • The pump is programmed to give insulin at a continuous low rate during the day and night.
 This is called background insulin or basal insulin.

-• You can also use the pump to give additional insulin at mealtimes, by entering the number of grams of carbohydrate you've eaten into the pump.
+• It's also used to give additional insulin at mealtimes, by entering the number of grams of carbohydrate you've eaten into the pump.
 The pump then delivers extra insulin for meals – this is called bolus insulin.
 The insulin pump will also deliver extra insulin if glucose levels are too high.
 These are known as corrections.

 An automated insulin delivery system is made up of an insulin pump plus a continuous glucose monitor (CGM) plus an algorithm that links the 2 devices together, enabling them to “talk” to each other.